DeepLabCut/DeepLabCut/docs/Overviewof3D.md

 B. You are using 2 cameras for 3D.

 C. You have calibration images taken (see details below!).

+**If you need more than 2 camera support:**
+Due to the excellent work of others, we will not have >2 cameras (via calibration) support at this time.
+We also opt not to have them in DLC, as we want users to have the most flexibility in their systems.
+Here are other excellent options for you to use:

+- **[anipose.org](https://anipose.readthedocs.io/en/latest/)**; a wrapper for 3D deeplabcut (using openCV, numpy, scipy, etc.) | https://github.com/lambdaloop/anipose
+  - it provides >3 camera support!
+And us built to work directly with DeepLabCut.

+- using Argus, easywand or DLTdv w/deeplabcut https://github.com/haliaetus13/DLCconverterDLT
+   - this can be used with the the highly popular Argus or DLTdv tools for wand calibration.

 ### (1) Create a New 3D Project: